ibm-cloud-docs/vmwaresolutions/conref.md

 CONTENT:

-As of 28 March 2024, {{site.data.keyword.vm-shared}} is not available for new deployments and support for existing instances ended on 28 February 2025.
-As of 4 March 2025, all VMs are powered off and on 6 April 2025, all customer and management data will be deleted.
-To avoid permanent deletion of your {{site.data.keyword.vm-shared}} backups and to migrate your {{site.data.keyword.vm-shared}} resources to [{{site.data.keyword.vmware-service_full}}](/docs/vmware-service), open an IBM Support ticket by 6 April 2025.
-For more information, see [End of Support for {{site.data.keyword.vm-shared}} deployments](/docs/vmwaresolutions?topic=vmwaresolutions-eos-vmware-shared).
-{: deprecated}
-{: #shared-deprecated-note}

-CONTENT:

 The VMware® licensing model is changed.
 You are entitled to the [VMware software products](/docs/vmwaresolutions?topic=vmwaresolutions-vmwaresol_packaging-pricing#vmwaresol_packaging-pricing-impact) that are included in the VMware Cloud Foundation™ bundle.
 To request VMware NSX® license upgrades and other licensing changes, open an IBM Support ticket by following the steps in [Getting help and support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
 {: #vmware-licensing}